Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs

-\begin{defi}[Stability of orbi-sheaves] In the setting of Definition~\ref{def:Slope} assume that the nef divisor $P$ verifies $P^{n-1}\not\equiv 0$.
-We say that a torsion free orbi-sheaf $\E_{\mathcal C}$ is semistable with respect to $P$, if for every non-zero, torsion free orbi-subsheaf $\F_{\mathcal C}\subset \E_{\mathcal C}$ we have
+\begin{defin}[Stability of orbi-sheaves] In the setting of Definition~\ref{def:Slope} assume that the nef divisor $P$ verifies $P^{n-1}\not\equiv 0$.
+We say that a torsion-free orbi-sheaf $\E_{\mathcal C}$ is semistable with respect to $P$, if for every non-zero, torsion free orbi-subsheaf $\F_{\mathcal C}\subset \E_{\mathcal C}$ we have

 In case of stability we require the inequality in~\eqref{eq:Slope} to be strict for any such subsheaf $\F_{\mathcal C}$ with $\rank (\F_{\mathcal C} ) < \rank( \E_{\mathcal C} )$.